python/cpython/Doc/documenting/markup.rst

 .. describe:: func

    The name of a Python function; dotted names may be used.
-The role text should include trailing parentheses to enhance readability.
+The role text should not include trailing parentheses to enhance readability.
 The parentheses are stripped when searching for identifiers.

 .. describe:: data